Issues & Accomplishments

 Since he served on the Issaquah City Council, Bill has been finding solutions to improve our traffic congestion in this district.
-He has worked with his seatmates, Sen. Mullet and Rep. Callan, to secure funding for added lanes on Highway 18 from Tiger Mountain to I-90 and to make a massive investment to fix the clogged interchange of I-90 and Highway 18 in Snoqualmie.
+He has worked to secure funding for added lanes on Highway 18 from Tiger Mountain to I-90, and to make a massive investment to fix the clogged interchange of I-90 and Highway 18 in Snoqualmie.

-In 2022, Bill built on his experience in the legislature and on the council to develop and pass Move Ahead Washington — a transformational investment of $16 billion over 16 years — which will create a better future for our transportation sector.
+As Vice-Chair of the Transportation Committee, Bill has built on his experience in the legislature and on the Issaquah City Council to develop and pass Move Ahead Washington this session — a transformational investment of $16 billion over 16 years — that will create a better future for our transportation sector.
 This legislation was created after more than 90 listening sessions to hear the top transportation priorities from communities across the state.
-This package addresses the concerns we heard and reflects our focus on meeting the needs of every community.
+This package addresses the concerns he heard and reflects his focus on meeting the needs of every community.